byounuss/stockWatch/README.md

 This project is based on below projects
 * [Cucumber-JVM-Parallel](https://github.com/tristanmccarthy/Cucumber-JVM-Parallel)
 * [java-parallel](https://github.com/cucumber/cucumber-jvm/tree/java-parallel-example/examples/java-parallel)

 It allows you to run Cucumber features (tests/scenarios) in multiple browsers simultaneously using Selenium (WebDriver) and TestNG.

+Requirements :
+Java : 1.7
+Maven and set the path for M2_HOME and $M2_HOME in PATH so that can able to mvn from command prompt

+## Running features from CLI
+Run tests using local browsers:

+    mvn clean install

 ## Running features in IDE
 Tested in eclipse
 To run all stories from IDE only in Firefox, simply right click on one of the files: